 The scope and potential of ADS-B reaches further into the realm of safety in uncontrolled airspace and, in particular, in the event of an accident.

-A few days ago, an RV12 microlight crashed in the Coromandel, killing its pilot.
+In June, an RV12 microlight crashed in the Coromandel, killing its pilot.

-What makes this tragedy more poignant and significant is that the pilot had installed ADS-B in ZK LSV shortly before the accident and it was operating throughout the flight.
+The pilot had installed ADS-B in ZK LSV shortly before the accident and it was operating throughout the flight.

 Private individuals used Flightradar 24 and RCC accessed Airways ADS data to very rapidly locate him and his aircraft.
 Without this information, a LandSAR mission could have taken much longer – with public expense implications to match.

 Imagine another scenario, where the occupants of a crashed aircraft in a remote area have survived.
 ADS-B could speed the rescuers and help to save lives.